James Mitchell (actor): Television career

 On television, Mitchell was considerably more active, especially in the late 1950s and early 1960s.
 In addition to working regularly as a dancer, he played dramatic roles in a number of television films and prime-time series, as well as in the anthologies that were once so popular, such as Play of the Week, Gruen Guild Playhouse, and Armstrong Circle Theatre.
 In 1964, he took his first contract role on a soap opera in The Edge of Night, as the corrupt Captain Lloyd Griffin.
 In 1966, he appeared in an episode of the espionage drama Blue Light.
 This was followed by a role in the entire run of the soap opera Where the Heart Is (1969–73), in which he played the male lead, Julian Hathaway.

 However, after Mack & Mabel flopped in 1974, Mitchell's performing career nearly ended altogether.
-He earned a BA from Empire State College and an MFA from Goddard College in order to teach full-time at the college level, and taught movement for actors at Juilliard, Yale University, and Drake University.
+He earned a BA from Empire State College and an MFA from Goddard College to teach full-time at the college level, and taught movement for actors at Juilliard, Yale University, and Drake University.
 After a few years of almost no work – although he was a guest star on Lou Grant and Charlie's Angels in the late 1970s, he once summed up the 1970s as "I cried and did a lot of gardening".

-He was hired in 1979 as self-made millionaire Palmer Cortlandt on ABC's long-running soap opera All My Children.
+He was hired in 1979 as self-made millionaire Palmer Cortlandt alias Pete Cooney on ABC's long-running soap opera All My Children.
 Initially hired for only one year, he remained on contract through 2009.
 For much of his first decade on the show, Palmer was a ruthless villain, totally possessive of his daughter, Nina and violently threatening his ex-wife Daisy with being attacked by dobermans when she came back from the dead.
 After the introduction of David Canary in December 1983 as Adam Chandler, Palmer remained ruthless in business dealings, but toned down in romantic relationships.
 His old ways returned several times, such as when he was revealed to be hoarding stolen artwork and when he tried to kill his last wife, Vanessa, after falsely believing that she had cheated on him.
 His final appearance as a contract player was September 19, 2008, although his retirement was not made official until September 30, 2009.